angulardart/site-angulardart/src/angular/guide/attribute-directives.md

   }

   void _highlight([String color]) {
-    _el.nativeElement.style.backgroundColor = color;
+    _el.style.backgroundColor = color;
   }
 ```

 The `@HostListener` annotation lets you subscribe to events of the DOM
 element that hosts an attribute directive, the `<p>` in this case.

 <div class="l-sub-section" markdown="1">